R3GENESI5/cooling-service-of-living-systems/README.md

 The programme is structured in two parts.
 Together they are sufficient to defend a quantitative headline of the form *"X to Y W/m² of cooling lost to ecosystem degradation since pre-agricultural baseline"* — a number that sits in policy territory adjacent to the CO₂ ERF since 1750.

 > This repository is the **public landing page** for the programme.
-Each paper has its own code archive on Zenodo (linked below); per-paper development repositories are kept private at the author's discretion.
+Each paper has its own code archive on Zenodo (linked below); per-paper development repositories are kept private but, accessible on request.

 ---